larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

 *Innate Claws*: Built for battle and a readiness to defend themselves, Brood have a set of limbs with large claws.
 Possessing such natural weapons, they are unable to take up the physical weapons of other races.
-Passively, all Brood have natural claws that deal a base of 1 Physical and qualify for all Unarmed Martial Skills requiring Unarmed Combat.
-Brood cannot wield any weapons other than shields.
+Passively, all Brood have natural dual claws that deal a base of 1 Physical each.
+Brood cannot wield any weapons other than shields and ranged weapons.
+To use a shield or ranged weapons, they must purchase the proper weapon skill.

-*Rip Free*: Brood abhor the sensation of being trapped and when they find themselves in such a situation, they will do anything in their power to regain their freedom.
-Once per rest, a Brood may have one free usage of Escape Artist.
+*Rip Free*: _Brood abhor the sensation of being trapped and when they find themselves in such a situation, they will do anything in their power to regain their freedom._ Once per rest, a Brood may have one free usage of Escape Artist.

-*Acidic Secretion*:  Along with being capable of great destruction in general, Brood have acidic blood that is capable of destroying items._  Once per day, a Brood may spend 1 minute in concentration to destroy an item.
+*Acidic Secretion*:  _Along with being capable of great destruction in general, Brood have acidic blood that is capable of destroying items._  Once per day, a Brood may spend 1 minute in concentration to destroy an item.

 **Makeup Suggestions and Guidelines**:  All Brood player characters must use a different colored paint to add markings and may not only have brown or black paint.
 The design and color of these markings is player choice.
 Physical representations for the carapace should be present and may be colored brown or black and given an iridescent coating.